emacs-php/php-auto-yasnippets/README.md

 Automatic YASnippets for PHP in Emacs
 =====================================

-**Note:** *This package is usable but still under heavy, rapid development.
-You may want to wait for the 1.0.0 release.*

 The php-auto-yasnippets package for [GNU Emacs][emacs] will automatically create ‘snippets’ for [standard PHP functions][php].
 It defines these snippets using the [YASnippet package][yas].
 For